tvogel/datascience-bootcamp/05_cloud_pipelines/README.md

     get_json.cache[url] = (json, scrape_index)
   return (json, scrape_index)
 ```
-The main difference apart from parsing JSON instead of HTML is a bit more handling of HTTP request result states such as failures like `404` via exceptions and the special `204 No Content` reply.
+The main difference apart from parsing JSON instead of HTML and passing HTTP request headers for authorization is handling of HTTP request result states such as failures like `404` via exceptions and the special `204 No Content` reply.

 ## Corner-cases on Wikipedia

 For the exercise, we extracted geographical location information and population numbers from https://en.wikipedia.org .
-As to be expected from unstructured data, and even though Wikipedia has some guidelines and tries to follow common patterns across the articles for different cities, the scraping function for processing Wikipedia had to be successively extended to handle certain corner-cases as I extended the list of cities.
+As to be expected from unstructured data, and even though Wikipedia has some guidelines and tries to follow common patterns across the articles for different cities, the scraping function for processing Wikipedia had to be successively extended to handle certain corner-cases as I extended the list of cities, e.g. different labels or slightly different formatting of the population numbers.

 ## Missing elevation data on Wikidata

-In contrast, https://wikidata.org follows very strict rules on data-structure and Wikipedia links to the corresponding Wikidata pages.
+In contrast, https://wikidata.org follows strict rules on data-structure and Wikipedia links to the corresponding Wikidata pages.
 This makes it quite easy to scrape data because every type of information has unique identifiers.
-However, not many cities actually have elevation data or even peak elevation data, so my initial idea on elevation data failed which was to retrieve average and highest elevation in order to estimate hilliness which is in general relevant for E-scooter use.
+However, not many cities actually have peak elevation data, so my initial idea on elevation data failed which was to retrieve average and highest elevation in order to estimate hilliness which is in general relevant for E-scooter use.

 ## Extensible storage of facts

 The common approach to store information like population data would be to make it a column in the `city` database table.
-In order to allow tracking change of that over time, one could in contrast employ a separate table which stores the time of the scrape, population and other facts in multiple columns linked to the respective city such that a time-series of such information may evolve.
+In order to allow tracking change of facts over time, one could in contrast employ a separate table which stores the time of the scrape, population and other facts in multiple columns linked to the respective city such that a time-series of such information may evolve.

 However, I wanted to try an approach that allows you to later on add new types of facts without changing the database table schema.
 Even though, some consider it an [anti-pattern](https://cedanet.com.au/antipatterns/eav.php), I used the [entity-attribute-value model](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model) to store the population data.
 This allows to later on add a new type of information (e.g. GDP per capita) to the `measure` table and then just store the new information in a `fact` table.

-As a counter-argument to the bashing this as an anti-pattern: Each time, you do an evaluation of your facts based on a current set of measures, it is quite easy to write a [common table expression](https://dev.mysql.com/doc/refman/8.0/en/with.html) that transforms your `fact` table into a classical table with individual columns for each of your measures just as you had designed it otherwise but without having to update the database schema each time you add a new measure.
+As a counter-argument to bashing this as an anti-pattern: Each time, you do an evaluation of your facts based on a current set of measures, it is quite easy to write a [common table expression](https://dev.mysql.com/doc/refman/8.0/en/with.html) that transforms your `fact` table into a classical table with individual columns for each of your measures just as you had designed it otherwise but without having to update the database schema each time you add a new measure.
 You just need to update your evaluation code.

 As an example how to assemble the `fact` data into a classical table, see this and the [SQL schema](#sql_schema) for reference:
 ```sql